wilsonmar/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

    <a target="_blank" href="http://localhost:8099/actions/Catalog.action">http://localhost:8080/actions/Catalog.action</a>

+   A <a href="#LandingPage">landing page showing a green parrot (below)</a> should be returned.

 3. Continue with content below.
-Then after you're done, return here to stop the Docker process and remote the docker image to save disk space:
+Then after you're done, return here to stop the Docker process and remote the docker image to save disk space, memory, and other resources:

    <pre><strong>CONTAINER_ID=$( docker ps | grep "jloisel/jpetstore6" | cut -d " " -f 1 )
    docker stop $CONTAINER_ID